 Where is 112 available in Europe?

-The common European emergency number 112 is available in the following European countries: All EU Member-States, Albania, Georgia, Moldova, Iceland, Montenegro, Norway, Serbia, Switzerland, Turkey.
+The common European emergency number 112 is available in the following European countries: All EU Member-States, Albania, Georgia, Moldova, Iceland, North Macedonia, Montenegro, Liechtenstein, Norway, Serbia, Switzerland, Turkey, UK.

 Please note that the points below are not exhaustive but merely an indication of useful tips that are thought to benefit people in distress when dialling the emergency number.